Center for International Studies

 How do I apply for Optional Practical Training?

-When ready to apply for OPT, students should call the Center for International Studies at 298-2426 to set up a 30-minute appointment with Megan Bennett.
+When ready to apply for OPT, students should call the Center for International Studies at (309) 298-2426 to set up an appointment.
+The appointment may take up to 30 minutes.

 What do I bring to my appointment when applying for OPT?